frobware/openshift-dev/azure-upi-install-scripts/README.md

 ## Create an OpenShift install-config.yaml

+**NOTE**: Cluster names cannot contain hypens.
+I have been using mynameDDMMHHSS as a template.

 	$ ./openshift-install create install-config
 	?
 SSH Public Key  [Use arrows to move, type to filter, ? for more help] /home/aim/.ssh/id_rsa.pub